What to pack for a Ski Holiday?

 - Gear advice

-It seems like there is a lot of prep needed for a ski trip.
+It seems like there is a lot of prep needed for a ski trip and the truth is, there is!
 You might feel overwhelmed if this is your first time.
-We’ve put together a quick gear list and highlighted what to look for when buying and packing for a ski holiday.
-Of course, if you want more advice, call into Great Outdoors on Chatham street and talk to our ski experts.
+To help de-stress you, we’ve put together a quick gear list and highlighted what to look for when buying and packing for a ski holiday.
+Of course, if you want more advice, call into Great Outdoors on South Great George’s Street and talk to our ski experts.

 When buying new Ski Pants, you want something that is easy to move in, is weatherproof and breathable, has elasticated cuffs so snow won’t get in, articulated knees for freedom of movement.

 In terms of Ski Jackets you should look for pieces with good stretch, that are not only waterproof but also breathable.
-Bonus points for jackets with built in Recco search and rescue technology, large zip up pockets for your ski pass is an added bonus, look for jackets with with fleece panels or extra lining around your core.
+Bonus points for jackets with built-in Recco search and rescue technology, large zip-up pockets for your ski pass are an added bonus, and don’t forget to look for jackets with fleece panels or extra lining around your core.

-The Salomon Custom Air helmets have clever air release pads that allow you to get the perfect fitting helmet.
-Other features to look out for are adjustable ventilation panels, clasps and grooves to help keep your googles sitting just right.
-Goggles are a skiing essential.
-They will protect your eyes from the glare of the sun which is especially powerful at altitude, help you see the horizon better and will protect you from cold wind, snow and branches as you are travelling at speed.
+Our ski helmets from Salomon and Oakley offer the best protection possible and are packed full of features that guarantee comfort and safety on the slopes.
+Goggles are skiing essentials.
+They will protect your eyes from the glare of the sun which is especially powerful at altitude, help you see the horizon better, and will protect you from the cold wind, snow, and branches as you are travelling at speed.
 Lenses have different categories and the higher up you are skiing, the higher lens category you will need.
 Goggles with a change of lens are a good investment and you’ll be ready for the slopes no matter what the weather conditions.
-Double lenses help prevent goggles from fogging up- luckily for you, all the ski googles in Great Outdoors at the moment are double lenses.
+Double lenses help prevent goggles from fogging up, luckily for you, all the ski goggles in Great Outdoors at the moment are double lenses.
 Don’t forget to store your goggles in its pouch-even when it is in your pocket this will protect it from grease and the zip.

-Don’t forget some warm shoes with a good grip for when you’re hanging out après–ski such as Sorel or Olang boots.
-We are especially impressed with the OC Kiev boot which has a special ice grip in the sole which you can flip out as required.
-You can’t beat relaxing in a cosy pair of cabin socks or a great pair of The North Face Womens Nuptse Tent Mules.
+Don’t forget some warm winter footwear with a good grip for when you’re hanging out après–ski such as Sorel or Olang boots.
+You can’t beat relaxing in a great pair of North Face Muless.
 You’ll need a good beanie or earmuffs too.

 Now all you need a to pack is your phone charger plug adapter, a good book and some Epsom Salts.
 Don’t forget to share your ski pictures with us on Instagram we are @greatoutdoors76